johnoneil/fspec/README.md

 * "The jira task says this is complete, but the work isn't where it should be."
 * "There was an implicit order definition in the Makefile such that asset A always got built before asset B. I didn't notice when it broke."

-`proclint` is a tool that is meant to formalize the many process related issues that arise in art, gaming, engineering, software, and other heavily process oriented development workplaces.
+`fspec` is a tool that is meant to formalize the many process related issues that arise in art, gaming, engineering, software, and other heavily process oriented development workplaces.
 It aims to capture "best practice" definitions which even today may be unspecified or carried around by word-of-mouth or obscure documentation.
 This process related "tribal knowledge" is currently difficult to capture and frequently the source of team friction.

 The key is that many processes may be represented by a file structure.
 That is, for every step in the process, one or more files need to be produced.